 - No smoking.
 Smoking is prohibited in all regional trails, parks, and shoreline.

-- No building, lighting, or maintaining fires of any kind in areas where prohibited and posted during declared fire season.
+- No building, lighting, or maintaining fires of any kind in areas where prohibited.
+Follow all posted fire notifications.

 Follow all restrictions under each Fire Danger Level to protect parklands from human-caused wildfires.